 Call Now To Begin The Fight For Your Child’s Just Treatment In Juvenile Court

-During a free initial consultation with our attorneys, your child’s case will be reviewed so attorney Jeff Weeden can assess it and explain the strategies necessary for the best outcome.
+During a free initial consultation with our attorneys, your child’s case will be reviewed so Denver juvenile defense attorney Jeff Weeden can assess it and explain the strategies necessary for the best outcome.
 As a law firm committed to the well-being and future of your child, we’ll approach their case with passion and dedication, fully committed to helping them get on the right path toward a productive future.

 For nearly 20 years, attorney Weeden has represented juveniles accused of crimes throughout Colorado including Adams, Arapahoe, Aurora, Boulder, Broomfield, Denver, Douglas, Gilpin, Jefferson, Larimer, Morgan, Weld counties and beyond.

-To begin what may be the fight of your child’s life and have your questions answered, contact the WeedenLaw Group at 720.307.4330 to schedule a free, no-obligation consultation for you and your child.
+To begin what may be the fight of your child’s life and have your questions answered, contact WeedenLaw at 720.307.4330 to schedule a free, no-obligation consultation for you and your child.
 Or if you’d rather, send us a confidential message on our contact page, and we’ll respond promptly.